Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: Traffic-Aware Autonomous Driving

 Intuitively, the Phase 1 model is teaching the Phase 2 model how to accelerate; all other controls are learned through the original LBC pipeline.
 This includes the non-cheating ``student'' model, which learns from limited single-view information.
 Supervision of both speed and steering of the student model is done by the trained Phase 2 privileged model, which should have learned optimized acceleration behavior from the Phase 1 acceleration model.

-This implementation design provides two main advantages: (1) Phases 1 and 2 are modular, and thus can be re-used to train multiple Phase 2 models; (2) Since traffic information transitions between models as a form of knowledge distillation, our method is able to complement prior works rather than compete with them.
-The involvement of traffic information in our method can be thought of as a form of knowledge distillation.
+This implementation design provides two main advantages: (1) Phases 1 and 2 are modular, and thus can be re-used to train multiple Phase 2 models; (2) Since traffic information transitions between models as a form of knowledge distillation, TrAAD is able to complement prior works rather than competing against them.
+The involvement of traffic information in our method can be thought of as knowledge distillation.